-Interference Shield: The Scrum Master protects the development team from outside interference so that it can remain focused on delivering business value every sprint.
+Interference Shield: The Scrum Master protects the Developers from outside interference so that it can remain focused on delivering business value every sprint.
 Interference can come from any number of sources, from managers who want to redirect team members in the middle of a sprint, to issues originating from other teams.
 No matter what the source of the interference, the Scrum Master acts as an interceptor (fielding inquiries, addressing management, and arbitrating disputes) so that the team can focus on delivering value.

 Impediment Remover: The Scrum Master also takes responsibility for removing impediments that inhibit the team’s productivity (when the team members themselves cannot reasonably remove them).
 For example, I observed a Scrum team that was consistently unable to meet its sprint goals.
 The impediment was unstable production servers that the team used during testing (as part of its definition of done).
 The team itself had no control over these servers—that was the responsibility of the VP of Operations.
 Because the team itself could not remove the impediment, the Scrum Master took ownership of improving the server stability by working with the VP of Operations and others who could actually do something about the stability issue.